-What Can a Handyman Do in Frisco, Texas?
+What Can a Handyman Do Without a License in Frisco, Texas?

 In Texas, there is no general “handyman license” or statewide general contractor license for basic repair/remodel work; however, specific trades (electrical, plumbing, HVAC/ACR) are state-licensed and you cannot perform regulated work without the proper license.
 Frisco (Collin & Denton Counties) regulates contractors largely through permits/inspections and (for certain scopes) contractor registration; even when no license is required, permits are commonly required for structural, mechanical, electrical, and plumbing work.